 Process and Timeline

-The LMCD provides notice of a public hearing, which is published and mailed to owners within 350 feet of the subject property.
-The applicant is required to obtain mailing labels from Hennepin County for property owners within a 350-foot radius of the site.
+The LMCD provides notice of a public hearing, which is published and mailed to owners within 350 feet of the subject property or 500 feet depending on the type of license if included in the application request.
+The applicant is required to obtain mailing labels from Hennepin County or Carver County for property owners within a 350-foot radius of the site.
 Labels are now available online by visiting https://gis.hennepin.us/locatenotify/default.aspx.
-The LMCD also forwards the application to other public agencies for review and comment.
+The LMCD also coordinates the process and forwards the application to other public agencies for review and comment.

-The Board received the application along with a staff report setting out additional information and making a recommendation on the requested variance for the Board to consider.
+The Board receives the application along with a staff report, which includes additional information about the site and makes a recommendation about the requested variance for the Board to consider.
 Once the public hearing is conducted, the Board then discusses the application and directs the LMCD attorney to draft Findings of Fact and Order for either approval or denial of the request.
 The Findings of Fact and Order are typically brought back before the Board at a subsequent meeting for consideration of adoption.
-A copy of the adopted Findings and Order are then provided to the applicant.
-If approved, the LMCD records the variance on the property at the County Recorder’s office.
+A copy of the adopted Findings of Fact and Order are then provided to the applicant.
 The applicant, and any subsequent purchaser of the property, is required to comply with the variance and any conditions placed on it.